 Key Steps in the Process

-- An applicant submits a master plan application package and rezoning application to the Development Services Customer Service Center Department of City Planning, One Exchange Plaza, 1 Exchange Plaza, Suite 304, Raleigh NC.
+- An applicant submits a master plan application package and rezoning application to the Development Services Customer Service Center, One Exchange Plaza, Suite 400, Raleigh NC.

 - A coordinating planner is assigned to manage the review.
 The review team consists of staff with expertise in planning, transportation, transit, stormwater, public utilities, fire, zoning, forestry and greenways.

 - City staff verifies technical compliance with zoning and development regulations, as well as compliance with development policies, standards and guidelines of the Comprehensive Plan.
-Staff corresponds by email wit the client.
+Staff corresponds by email with the client.

 - The applicant is strongly encouraged to attend a meeting of the local Citizens Advisory Council (CAC) to discuss the project.